ShanKothari/pressed-leaf-models/README.md

 ## How to use

 This repository is *not* a software package or any sort of user-oriented product that people can use without further modification.
-It *is* meant to be a reasonably well-documented and faithful record of the analyses carried out in the two manuscripts listed above.
+It *is* meant to be a reasonably well-documented and faithful record of the analyses carried out in the paper.
 Some analyses should be easily reproducible, with some modification, given the scripts and the archived data (see **Associated data** below).
 Users will have to (for example) change paths to the directories where they have saved the files locally.

 ## Associated data products

-There are a few associated data products (DOIs forthcoming):
+There are two associated data products (DOIs forthcoming):

-1. The main CABO dataset, including traits and spectra, are found [here](https://ecosis.org/package/cabo-2018-2019-leaf-level-spectra) at EcoSIS.
-Reflectance, transmittance, and absorptance spectra are available.
+1. The main [fresh-](https://ecosis.org/package/fresh-leaf-cabo-spectra-from-herbarium-project), [pressed-](https://ecosis.org/package/pressed-leaf-cabo-spectra-from-herbarium-project), and [ground-](https://ecosis.org/package/pressed-leaf-cabo-spectra-from-herbarium-project)leaf spectra with trait metadata.
-2. The complete Dessain project is not yet archived, but will be upon publication of manuscript (2).
-3. [LOPEX](https://ecosis.org/package/leaf-optical-properties-experiment-database--lopex93-) and [ANGERS](https://ecosis.org/package/angers-leaf-optical-properties-database--2003-), used in the external validation, are available at those respective links
-4. In script 10, I read in [fresh-](https://ecosis.org/package/fresh-leaf-cabo-spectra-from-herbarium-project), [pressed-](https://ecosis.org/package/pressed-leaf-cabo-spectra-from-herbarium-project), and [ground-](https://ecosis.org/package/pressed-leaf-cabo-spectra-from-herbarium-project)leaf spectra from another manuscript ([Kothari et al. 2022](https://www.biorxiv.org/content/10.1101/2021.04.21.440856), in press _Methods in Ecology and Evolution_) available at those respective links.
+2. The [CABO pressed-leaf dataset](https://ecosis.org/package/2018-cedar-creek-pressed-leaves) used for independent validation.

-Even more raw data can be queried from the [CABO Data Portal](https://data.caboscience.org/leaf/).
+Even more raw fresh-leaf data can be queried from the [CABO Data Portal](https://data.caboscience.org/leaf/).

 In most of the scripts, I use the CRAN-hosted package `spectrolab v.
 0.0.10` to handle the spectral data.
 In this package, the class `spectra` allows users to attach and retrieve metadata from spectral data using the function `meta()`.
 Below, you can find an example script that reads a .csv file, like our archived data, and turns it into an R `spectra` object like the ones I work with in the script.